 A. Just because something is expensive doesn't make it good, Sophie, nor mean that people are highly desirous of having it.
 Solid rhodium apparently doesn't make for jewelry that a lot of people want.

 Further, there were times when the price of rhodium was slightly lower than gold, whereas recently it was over $12,000 an ounce.
 Not even rich people would want to pay 20 times as much, risk the special procedures to have it cast, have a ring that some might consider less attractive than gold, and then find in a few years that the cost of rhodium tanked and it's worth no more than a gold ring and they lost 95% of their investment :-)

 One of the big problems is that rhodium doesn't have it's own supply & demand price like most other things.
-Rather, rhodium is only available as a byproduct of platinum mining and refining; when the demand for platinum is high, there is a lot of rhodium available and it costs about the same as gold, even a bit less.
+Rather, rhodium is only available as a byproduct of platinum mining and refining; when the demand for platinum is high, there is a fair amount of rhodium available and it costs about the same as gold, even a bit less.
 But when the demand for platinum goes down and little is mined, the price of rhodium skyrockets because there simply isn't any available.

 Ted Mooney, P.E.
 RET